North of Normal

-North of Normal will soon be a feature film!
+North of Normal is now a feature film!
+Release date TBA

 In her bestselling memoir North of Normal, Cea wrote with grace and candour about her unconventional childhood – her early years living in a tipi in Alberta with her pot-smoking, free-loving counterculture family; the numerous misadventures she survived with her mother and her mother’s boyfriends; and the bold escape Cea made from her family at the age of thirteen through a modelling career.
 After putting such a unique life on paper, one would expect Cea’s tale to be all told – but that’s far from the case.